 You are typically fine to purchase them on your intended day of travel.
 However, it is prudent to buy them a day or two in advance if you are travelling during July/August and need to board a specific boat.

-If you buy your tickets online, you can either get an electronic ticket that will be scanned on your phone or collect a paper ticket from the port before travel.
-Purchase your tickets through Hellenic Seaways directly rather than via ferry booking sites.
-Aggregator booking sites tend to add commission to the prices of tickets.
+If you buy your tickets online, you can either get an electronic ticket that will be scanned on your phone.
+Alternatively, you may collect a paper ticket from the port before travel.

 Luggage Storage at Piraeus Port